-IB delivered a RoTE of 10.8% (H123: 11.1%) reflecting the benefit of diversified income streams with an increase in Equities and Banking fees and underwriting income, offset by a decrease in FICC and International Corporate Bank income.
+IB delivered a RoE of 10.8% (H123: 11.1%) and a RoTE of 10.8% (H123: 11.1%) reflecting the benefit of diversified income streams with an increase in Equities and Banking fees and underwriting income, offset by a decrease in FICC and International Corporate Bank income.
 Costs were marginally up while impairment remained below prior year, reflecting improved macroeconomic outlook.